TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Index.rst

         ..  card-footer:: :ref:`Create a site configuration <site-configuration>`
             :button-style: btn btn-secondary stretched-link

-    ..  card:: TypoScript introduction

-        TypoScript is the basic configuration language used to configure the frontend output of a page in TYPO3.

-        ..  card-footer:: :ref:`Create a minimal page created by pure TypoScript <typoscript>`
-            :button-style: btn btn-secondary stretched-link

     ..  card:: First project setup

         The chapter "first project setup" helps you to go through the next steps